sallonoroff/sallonoroff.github.io/_posts/2015-11-23-make-a-bootable-usb-drive-with-createinstallmedia.md

   - installer
   - mac
   - osx
-  - tips
   - usb
 ---
-If you&#8217;re a Mac user, it can&#8217;t have escaped your attention that all updates to OS X come via the Mac App Store nowadays.
-Most of the time this is great &#8211; a welcome advance in the software world &#8211; but sometimes, like when you need to re-install the whole OS, a 5GB download isn&#8217;t particularly convenient.
-Especially if you&#8217;ve a flakey internet connection.
+If you're a Mac user, it can't have escaped your attention that all updates to OS X come via the Mac App Store nowadays.
+Most of the time this is great &#8211; a welcome advance in the software world &#8211; but sometimes, like when you need to re-install the whole OS, a 5GB download isn't particularly convenient.
+Especially if you've a flakey internet connection.
 Or if your only means of downloading the file is the computer in front of you that needs said OS installation.

 So the answer?
-Bootable USB installers for OS X. Download that 5GB file once, then use any old USB stick* with Apple&#8217;s &#8216;createinstallmedia&#8217; utility to create a bootable drive you can use again and again.
+Bootable USB installers for OS X. Download that 5GB file once, then use any old USB stick[^fn-yourusb] with Apple's &#8216;createinstallmedia&#8217; utility to create a bootable drive you can use again and again.
 And again.
 [Apple even provides the instructions on how to do this](https://support.apple.com/en-us/HT201372).
 Lovely stuff.

 If you want a bit more hand-holding through the process then I heartily recommend [Dan Frakes](http://danfrakes.com)&#8216; how-to guides over at Macworld.
-These are particularly useful if you need to make a drive for installing OS X Lion (10.7) or Mountain Lion (10.8), since the createinstallmedia tool didn&#8217;t exist back then and the process is a little different (but no more difficult).
+These are particularly useful if you need to make a drive for installing OS X Lion (10.7) or Mountain Lion (10.8), since the createinstallmedia tool didn't exist back then and the process is a little different (but no more difficult).
 Here are the necessary links:

 [Mac OS X 10.7 Lion](http://www.macworld.com/article/1161069/software-system/make-a-bootable-lion-installer.html)